daniyalmarofi/danikala/README.md

 - [x] continue to read if there was an error
 - [x] add seller check to readGoods function
 - [x] error handle if file does not exist
+- [ ] debug findUser userType not checking